Significant Accounting Policies

 We capitalize interest on the amount of unproved properties that are excluded from the amortization base.
 Interest is capitalized only for the period that exploration and development activities are in progress.
 Capitalization of interest ceases when the property is moved into the amortization base.
 All capitalized interest is recorded within Oil and natural gas property and equipment on the Consolidated Balance Sheets.

 Oil and natural gas properties included in the amortization base are amortized using the units-of-production method based on production and estimates of proved reserve quantities.
-In addition to costs associated with evaluated properties and capitalized asset ARO, the amortization base includes estimated future development costs to be incurred in developing proved reserves as well as estimated plugging and abandonment costs, net of salvage value, related to developing proved reserves.
+In addition to costs associated with evaluated properties and capitalized asset retirement obligations (“ARO”), the amortization base includes estimated future development costs to be incurred in developing proved reserves as well as estimated plugging and abandonment costs, net of salvage value, related to developing proved reserves.
 Future development costs related to proved reserves are not recorded as liabilities on the balance sheet, but are part of the calculation of depletion expense.

 Sales of proved and unproved oil and natural gas properties, whether or not being amortized currently, are accounted for as adjustments of capitalized costs with no gain or loss recognized unless such adjustments would significantly alter the relationship between capitalized costs and proved reserves of oil and natural gas.

 Furniture, fixtures and non-oil and natural gas property and equipment are depreciated using the straight-line method based on the estimated useful lives of the respective assets, generally ranging from five to seven years.
 Leasehold improvements are amortized over the shorter of their economic lives or the lease term.
 Repairs and maintenance costs are expensed in the period incurred.
-Oil and natural gas properties and equipment are recorded at cost using the full cost method.

 Ceiling Test Write-Down